OBiLab/NGSEvolBio/Projects/02-Project-02.md

 unzip PGDSpider_2.0.9.0.zip
 ```

-Move (`cd`) to the unzipped folder and list (`ls`) its content.
+Move to the unzipped folder and list  its content.
 You will find several files among which PGDSpider2.sh that is the file we want to launch to open the graphical interface.

 ```
 cd PGDSpider_2.0.9.0.zip
-ls
+ls -l

 drwxrwxr-x 3 usr usr    4096 set 25 17:35 ./
 drwxrwxr-x 3 usr usr    4096 nov 24 15:04 ../